ppy/osu-wiki/news/2025/2025-08-22-beatmap-spotlights-summer-2025.md

 ## Spring Season 2025 Beatmap of the Season - Players' Pick

-Enjoyed the last Spring 2025 season?
-Don't forget to vote for your favorite beatmaps that were featured on the last playlists!
+Enjoyed the last season of spring 2025?
+Be sure to give your vote on best beatmap featured on its playlists!

 Winners of each contest will be rewarded with *3 months of osu!supporter*, so spend your three votes wisely!